aoculi/boryx/npm-package.md

 npm publish
 ```

+## Security

+If you set the **private** value to **true**, the project won't be able to be published publicly to the npm repository.
+This is useful if you want to prevent accidentally publishing a project to the world.

 ## Bonus

+### NP package

 Install the package [np](https://www.npmjs.com/package/np) which will do some check before publishing a new package version.